chrisjd20/asoiaf-simulator/README.md

 * Mission Cards - Mission cards deck built-in
 * Tactics Cards/Deck selection.
 * Dice - Builtin dice system for a max of 20x D6 dice.
 The first dice (in gold border) can be used to represent a D3.
-* Dice - Dice history
+* Dice - Dice history ( can go back 20 dice states or forward )
 * Tape-Measures - automatic tape measures on units.
 You can also trigger a manual tape measure by holding down `T` key.
 * Cards - All Units/Tactics/NCU/Attachment/etc... cards built-in.
 * EN, FR, DE translations for data cards.